romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_chromitites-group-b**. **a.** Overview of the outcrop. **b-c.** Details of the association of chromitite with pyroxenite layers. **d.** Details of variously concentrated Spl grains disseminated in dunite ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)).

-While most chromitites hosted in the upper dunite have a relatively high Cr#, comparable to chromite in boninites (Barnes & Roedder, 2001), chromitite samples from this outcrop (group-B chromitites of [Tilhac, 2017](https://doi.org/10.25949/22281616.v1)) have a markedly lower Cr#, overlapping with Spl compositions in the pyroxenites (**Fig_spl-summary**).
+While most chromitites hosted in the upper dunite have a relatively high Cr#, chromitite samples from this and other outcrops where they are closely associated with pyroxenites (group-B chromitites of [Tilhac, 2017](https://doi.org/10.25949/22281616.v1)) have a markedly lower Cr#, overlapping with Spl compositions in the pyroxenites (**Fig_spl-summary**).

- Overall, Spl compositions in Cabo Ortegal show a strong control of both Cr-Al and Fe-Ti trends ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)), resulting in a well-defined Spl gap around the solid solution solvus (Sack & Ghiorso, 1991).
+ Overall, Spl compositions in Cabo Ortegal peridotites and pyroxenites (**Fig_spl-summary_a**) show a strong control of both Cr-Al and Fe-Ti trends ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)), resulting in a well-defined Spl gap around the solid solution solvus (Sack & Ghiorso, 1991).
 - The Cr-Al trend, commonly observed in mantle terranes and xenoliths is mostly seen in type-1 pyroxenites.
-It is mainly interpreted as the result of subsolidus re-equilibration between Spl and silicates (Barnes & Roeder, 2001).
+It is interpreted as the result of subsolidus re-equilibration with silicates (Barnes & Roeder, 2001).
 - The Fe-Ti trend, commonly observed in mafic intrusions and arc-related ultramafic complexes, is seen in type-2 and type-3 pyroxenites.
-It is interpreted as the result of re-equilibration with residual melts and/or increasing oxidation state (Pagé & Barnes, 2009).
+It is ascribed to subsolidus re-equilibration and interaction with residual melts at increasing oxidation state (Pagé & Barnes, 2009).

 <img src="cabo-ortegal/fieldguide_figures/spl-summary.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

-**Fig_spl-summary**. **a-b.** Compositionnal fields of Spl in the Cabo Ortegal chromitites ([Moreno _et al._, 2001](https://doi.org/10.1144/jgs.158.4.601), [Tilhac, 2017](https://doi.org/10.25949/22281616.v1), [Garcia-Tudela _et al._, 2024](https://doi.org/10.1016/j.oregeorev.2024.106109)), peridotites ([Santos _et al._, 2002](https://doi.org/10.1093/petrology/43.1.17)) and pyroxenites ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)).  **c.** Compositional fields of spinel from different metamorphic facies are from García-Tudela _et al._, (2024) and references therein. **d.** Schematic representation of the main trends governing the compositions of terrestrial spinels after Barnes & Roedder (2001).
+**Fig_spl-summary**. **a-b.** Compositionnal fields of Spl in the Cabo Ortegal chromitites ([Moreno _et al._, 2001](https://doi.org/10.1144/jgs.158.4.601), [Tilhac, 2017](https://doi.org/10.25949/22281616.v1), [Garcia-Tudela _et al._, 2024](https://doi.org/10.1016/j.oregeorev.2024.106109)), peridotites ([Santos _et al._, 2002](https://doi.org/10.1093/petrology/43.1.17)) and pyroxenites ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)).

-Compared to peridotites and pyroxenites, the relatively narrow range of Mg# (0.35-0.50) and high Cr contents observed in chromtites indicates more limited re-equilibration processes (except for the lower Cr# of group-B chromitites).
-Slight differences between massive (type-I) and semi-massive (type-II) chromitites, which were ascribed by Garcia-Tudela _et al._, (2024) to distinct parental melts, may also reflect variable extent of subsolidus re-equilibration.
-Massive chromitites are indeed the least likely to suffer from subsolidus re-equilibration with silicates and accordingly overlap with the compositional field of chromite in boninites (Barnes & Roedder, 2001), probably reflecting their actual parental melts.
+Compared to peridotites and pyroxenites, the relatively narrow range of Mg# (35-50) and high Cr contents observed in chromitites indicates more limited (but non-negligible) re-equilibration processes (**Fig_spl-summary_a**).
+Massive (type-I) and semi-massive (type-II) chromitites were ascribed by [Garcia-Tudela _et al._ (2024)](https://doi.org/10.1016/j.oregeorev.2024.106109) to distinct parental melts.
+However, their slight compositional differences more likely reflect variable extents of subsolidus re-equilibration (_e.g._, Pagé & Barnes 2009; [Tilhac, 2017](https://doi.org/10.25949/22281616.v1)), particularly with Chl (Colás _et al._, 2016).
+Nonetheless, the high Cr# and overall trace-element compositions (_e.g._, high V and Co, low Ti and Ga) of the Cabo Ortegal chromitites are comparable with Chr from boninites (Pagé & Barnes 2009).
+Further speculation is impeded by the extensive metamorphic and metasomatic history of the massif.

-> NOTE: Add a conclusion here to support the overall cogeneticity of the chromitites mentioning TE

 #### Stop 1.7: The Trans-Herbeira Fault (THF)